top of page

 Solar homeowners must know who to call to ensure their solar installation is completed if their solar company goes out of business.
 Usually, the best place to start is by contacting the lender (if there is a solar loan) to see what can be done.
 This will be among the first steps to ensure your solar energy system is operational and generating at optimum levels.

 PV company closures have highlighted the urgent need for reliable solar service providers to fill the gap and ensure continuous care for existing solar installations.
-GreenLancer solar maintenance services are available in over 30 states and growing as the need arises – Our skilled network of solar technicians can quickly pinpoint PV system issues and complete repairs.
+GreenLancer solar maintenance services are available nationwide.
+Our skilled network of solar technicians can quickly pinpoint PV system issues and complete repairs.
 Contact GreenLancer to get started.

-Recent Solar Companies to Go Out of Business
+Solar Companies That Have Gone Out of Business Recently

 Some national solar installation companies have shut down in the last few years, leaving customers with PV system warranty, maintenance, and repair issues.
 These are some of the solar companies to go bust.

 The ADT Solar shutdown left many customers scrambling to find alternative service providers for solar panel maintenance and warranty issues.
-As a result of the ADT Solar bankruptcy, homeowners with ADT Solar installations have had to seek support from third-party operations and maintenance (O&M) companies to ensure their systems continue functioning properly.
+As a result of the ADT Solar company going out of business, homeowners with ADT Solar installations have had to seek support from third-party operations and maintenance (O&M) companies to ensure their systems continue functioning properly.
+This has also left customers wondering what happens to the warranty if the solar company goes out of business.

 Infinity Energy, a company known for its residential solar panel installations, faced significant financial mismanagement, leading to its closure in 2022.
 The Infinity Energy bankruptcies left many solar panel customers without ongoing maintenance or warranty claims support.